Image Credit: Rajesh Kavasseri

 If you’re distributing classical music then there are a few formatting considerations to be aware of when filling in the metadata of your music.

 Composers must be listed with their full name without any abbreviation or alterations.
+This must be added to the track an album details.
+This also applies for Jazz and Opera releases.

 Performing artists must be marked as Primary artists on classical releases.
 This includes soloists, ensembles, and accompanists.
 However, individual members of an ensemble should not be marked as Primary unless they are featuring as a soloist on a piece.